how to prepare for your portrait

 Use clothing to accentuate your favourite features and 'hide' the parts of your body you dislike.
 For example, wear sleeves if you don't like your arms.

-You don't want to get to the shoot and realise that your new top is itchy, or your new pants don't fit right and you have to keep tugging at them.
+In general, I’d actually advise you to wear a tried and true outfit that you always feel great in.
+But if you’re wearing a new outfit, you don't want to get to the shoot and realise that your new top is itchy, or your new pants don't fit right and you have to keep tugging at them.
 It's really important to feel comfortable in what you're wearing, or your discomfort will show through in the photographs.

 Things to think about: Does this need an iron?
 Are there any distracting stains?
 Can I see my underwear through my top and/or am I showing too much cleavage?
 This is important!
 I can't tell you how many times people have turned up wearing a top that is slightly see-through and shows underwear, or shows up sweat stains obviously, and they are always disappointed that they didn't check this when they get their images back.